-From its founding in 1870, the Metropolitan Museum has published exhibition catalogues, collection catalogues, and guides to the collections.
+From its founding in 1870, The Metropolitan Museum of Art has published exhibition catalogues, collection catalogues, and guides to the collection.
 Today it is one of the leading museum publishers in the world, and its award-winning books consistently set the standard for scholarship, production values, and elegant design.
-Each year, the Met produces about thirty exhibition and collection catalogues and general-audience books, as well as informative periodicals such as the quarterly Metropolitan Museum of Art Bulletin and the annual Metropolitan Museum Journal.
+Each year, The Met produces about thirty exhibition and collection catalogues and general-audience books, as well as informative periodicals such as the quarterly Metropolitan Museum of Art Bulletin and the annual Metropolitan Museum Journal.

-The Metropolitan Museum Journal is an annual publication that serves as a forum for the latest scholarly findings about works of art, chiefly in the collections of the Metropolitan Museum, and topics related to them.
+The Metropolitan Museum Journal is an annual publication that serves as a forum for the latest scholarly findings about works of art, chiefly in The Met's collection, and related topics.

-Since 2000, the Met has developed three online publications focused on the Met's permanent collection: the Heilbrunn Timeline of Art History, with 300 chronologies, 900+ essays, and close to 7,000 works of art written by Museum specialists; Connections, which offers personal perspectives on works in the collections; and 82nd & Fifth, which asks one hundred curators to talk about one hundred works that changed the way they see the world.
+Since 2000, The Met has developed three online publications focused on its permanent collection: the Heilbrunn Timeline of Art History, with three hundred chronologies, over nine hundred essays, and close to seven thousand works of art written by Museum specialists; Connections, which offers personal perspectives on works in the collection; and 82nd & Fifth, which asks one hundred curators to talk about one hundred works that changed the way they see the world.

-The Met's print and online publications program will continue to expand in scope in order to reach the broadest possible audience, thus fulfilling its mission to increase public awareness of and appreciation for art, presenting insightful scholarly discussions and diverse Museum voices on works of art, art history, and especially the Museum's collections and exhibitions.
+The Met's print and online publications program will continue to expand in scope in order to reach the broadest possible audience, thus fulfilling the institution's mission to increase public awareness of and appreciation for art, presenting insightful scholarly discussions and diverse Museum voices on works of art, art history, and especially the Museum's collection and exhibitions.

 Thomas P. Campbell